Flagsmith/flagsmith-cli/docs/design/04-project-config.md

 When selecting projects, the user has an option to create a new one, cwd name proposed as default for new project.

 A project with no environments has nothing to pick from, so `init` offers to create an environment instead (default name `Development`) and records its key.
-Non-interactively, an empty project is written without an environment rather than creating one silently.

 With an existing config in place, `flagsmith init` can be run to regenerate it.
 Current values preselected, changes shown as a diff: